Very Berrylicious: 5 U-Pick Strawberry Farms We’re Sweet On

-Getting your hands dirty with berry pickin’ is a glorious rite of passage that marks the start of summer.
-And thanks to our sunny spring days, the berries have arrived early this year.
-Whether this is your kids’ first time at the berry patch or if you’re looking to enter the DIY hall of fame with dozens of ruby red jam jars gracing your countertop (and Pinterest page!), we’ve rounded up 5 u-pick strawberry farms where your sweeties can pick until their heart’s content.
+Nothing screams summertime in the Pacific Northwest like getting your hands dirty with berry picking.
+While it’s not officially summer yet, thanks to our sunny spring days the berries have arrived early this year.
+Whether this is your kids’ first time at the berry patch or if you’re looking to fill dozens of ruby red jam jars, we’ve rounded up five u-pick strawberry farms—just a short drive from Seattle—where your sweeties can pick until their heart’s content.

-Picking season arrived early this year and is at its peak right now, so dust off your buckets and try out one (or all!) of these great farms just a short drive from Seattle.
-Be advised that heirloom berries (which is what you’ll be picking at these farms) are best eaten or processed (frozen or turned into jam) within a day or two of being picked.
-So plan ahead and invite the neighbors over for some shortcake or smoothies or strawberry pancakes for a summertime feast when you return.
-We definitely suggest calling ahead or checking websites for day-of confirmation that berry patches are open.
+Heirloom berries (which is what you’ll be picking at these farms) are best eaten or processed (frozen or turned into jam) within a day or two of being picked.
+So be sure to plan ahead and invite the neighbors over for some shortcake or smoothies or strawberry pancakes for a summertime feast when you return.
+We also suggest calling ahead or checking websites for day-of confirmation that berry patches are open.
 All picking dates/times are weather dependent and can change based on availability.

 What to Bring: